school of hi-fi

 Furthermore, many designers of these large speakers, perhaps to impress and/or justify the ridiculous price, often use multiple drivers per way instead of just one.
 Someone should explain to me why this is necessary for domestic use, where a good sat-sub system can easily achieve live “rock concert” sound pressure levels.
 The only advantage I can think of is that doubling any driver increases the sound emission by 3dB, which reduces distortion, at the same required level.
 However, using multiple identical drivers also significantly increases diffraction, refraction, phase issues, and interaction between drivers, resulting in a muddy, unfocused sound and "funny" imaging.
 To make a long story short, and generalizing, these “dinos” defy the basic rules of acoustic physics that I studied in Secondary School, not at University!
 They are like dream cars with “octagonal” wheels!

 However, to be honest, I have to say that some designers of "dinos" have taken the technical approach more seriously.
 In some speakers, they house the tweeter and midrange (fortunately only one per way) in small pods, vertically aligned above the large cabinet of the woofer(s).
-In other speakers, they create "mega" D'Appolito configurations, aligning, in a very tall and impressive box, two midbass units with the tweeter in the centre, and big woofers (the more, the merrier) above and below.
+In other speakers, they create "mega" D'Appolito configurations, aligning, in a very tall and impressive box, two midbass drivers with the tweeter in the centre, and big woofers (the more, the merrier) above and below.

 Even if these speakers, at the end of the day, are normal "dinos", they at least adhere to the main rules of acoustic physics and, for this reason, should sound better than those with a big front panel full of drivers.